ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ### Resetting Coins

-Open up the `PickupCoin` script, and change the line of `trigger.parent:destroy()` to `trigger.parent.enabled = false`.
+Open up the `PickupCoin` script, and change the line of `trigger:Destroy()` to `trigger.IsEnabled = false`.
 This will make it so that when we collide, instead of destroying the `Manticoin`, it disables it.
 Disabling an object makes it basically not present in the scene.
 The two biggest things for us is that it disables the collision and visibility, so players won't be able to collide with it or see it after it's been collected.

 Next, create a UI element to display information when the round resets.
 We'll call it `RoundUI` and make it a sibling of `CoinUI` (in other words, set it as a child of your `Client Context`).
 Like `CoinUI`, let's set the Text property to be blank by default (we'll add text to it later programatically).